IllyaGordy/CPS706-P2P-Chat/README.md

 CPS706 - Computer Networking
 P2P Chat Application

 This in this project we had to create a detailed chat application with many networking concept applied in side.
-This applicatio has a lot of funcionality but not all of works at this moment.
+This application has a lot of functionality but not all of works at this moment.

 Group Members:
 - Julian Tompkins